code-shark637/telegram-translator/SETUP.md

 ## Adding Telegram Accounts

-### Method 1: Using Telegram Desktop TData
+### Using Telegram Desktop tdata (.zip)

-1. Open Telegram Desktop
-2. Go to Settings → Advanced → Export Telegram data
-3. Or locate your TData folder:
-   - Windows: `%APPDATA%\Telegram Desktop\tdata`
-   - macOS: `~/Library/Application Support/Telegram Desktop/tdata`
-   - Linux: `~/.local/share/TelegramDesktop/tdata`

-4. In the app, click "Add Account"
+1. In the app, click "Add Account"
-5. Upload the TData folder or files
+2. Upload your `tdata` `.zip` file
-6. Set your preferred source and target languages
+3. Set your preferred source and target languages
-7. Click "Connect"

-### Method 2: Using Phone Number (Fresh Login)

-1. Click "Add Account"
-2. Enter a session name (e.g., "main_account")
-3. Enter your phone number (with country code, e.g., +1234567890)
-4. You'll receive a login code via Telegram
-5. Enter the code to complete authentication

-### Method 3: Using Session String

-If you have a Telethon session string from another application:

-1. Click "Add Account"
-2. Enter session name
-3. Paste the session string
 4. Click "Connect"

 ## How It Works